jerryhgladinet/docs/deploy/source/chapter08.rst

 *	Setup DNS Load balancing for all worker nodes.

     Most of the time you set up a firewall or a load balancer and point the DNS to the load balancer.
-    The load balancer will then forward to the CentreStack worker node.
+    The load balancer will then forward to the |prodname| worker node.

 .. note::